Bancroft Station Solar Farm

-Facebook’s first solar project in Georgia stimulates economic development across the state.
+Meta’s first solar project in Georgia stimulates economic development across the state

 The resulting solar project has yielded tangible economic benefits across the state.
-To support Facebook’s data center and corresponding investments in Newton County, Silicon Ranch employed more than 675 people in Early County over a period of ten months to assemble and install single-axis trackers that utilize NextTracker’s TrueCapture smart control system, enabling more than 350,000 solar modules to track the sun from east to west across more than 1,200 acres.
+To support Meta’s data center and corresponding investments in Newton County, Silicon Ranch employed more than 675 people over a period of ten months to construct the project in Early County.
+Workers assembled and installed single-axis trackers that utilize NextTracker’s TrueCapture smart control system, enabling more than 350,000 solar modules to track the sun from east to west to optimize energy production.
 The locally-sourced modules were among the first produced by Hanwha Q CELLS at its new manufacturing facility in Whitfield County, which is the largest of its kind in the Western Hemisphere.

 The solar farm is Silicon Ranch’s first new-build site to incorporate its holistic approach to land management, which it has trademarked as Regenerative Energy®.
 The innovative approach keeps the property in agricultural production, as adaptively-managed grazing livestock, diverse plant life, pollinator habitat, and wildlife work together to revitalize degraded soils, enhance biodiversity, make ecosystems more resilient, improve the watershed, and sequester carbon in the soil.
 Quantifiable ecological, economic, and social outcomes are backed by third-party verified standards.